Companies that use Microsoft Teams

 The core pain point centers on collaboration complexity.
 Job descriptions repeatedly emphasize "cross-functional collaboration," "multi-disciplinary teams," and "seamless integration" needs.
 One healthcare role specifically mentions "facilitating meaningful opportunities" and "timely communications" as critical success factors.
 Another seeks someone to "build effective relationships" and "communicate persuasively" across organizational boundaries.
 The technology selection reflects a strategic bet on unified communication platforms that can connect remote workers, support hybrid arrangements, and enable "collaboration that makes our health care system more accessible and affordable."

-👥 What types of companies is most likely to use Microsoft Teams?
+👥 What types of companies use Microsoft Teams?

 Company Characteristics